2 dead in California school attack; gunman shoots self

 His daughter said she would probably go home and vomit from the stress.

-Student Sharon Orelana Cordova told KNBC-TV she hid under a table in a nurse’s office until officers came to get her.
+Student Sharon Orelana Cordova told television station KNBC that she hid under a table in a nurse’s office until officers came to get her.

 “When I got out, I saw this person lying on the ground … with blood all over,” she said.